back to top

 Regarding ADB Sideload commands, they allow you to manually install OTA updates or custom ROMs on your device from a computer.
 ADB commands help you install software updates or a custom operating system without booting into Android.

 In our previous post, we discussed many aspects of ADB and Fastboot.
 ADB commands are the only thing that facilitates debugging any app.
-ADB is an Android debug bridge that helps you debug apps and communicate directly to a phone’s OS.
+ADB is an Android debug bridge that helps you debug apps and communicate directly with a phone’s OS.
 At the same time, Fastboot is another complementary feature of ADB.
 After debugging, Fastboot allows you to boot from a custom recovery image.
-To do any technical customization to a phone or for any other purpose, both are extremely helpful.
+To do any technical customization on a phone or for any other purpose, both are extremely helpful.

 When installing a custom recovery image, we installed ADB and fast boot.
 We can then give commands through the command prompt from there.
 On the technical side, however, developers usually update such software very quickly.
 Here, we need to install the latest versions of ADB and Fastboot.
 Here are instructions for installing them on different platforms, including Windows, MacOS, Linux, and ChromeOS.